AdobeDocs/audience-manager.en/help/using/features/destinations/twitter-tailored-audiences.md

 ## Match Rates Considerations {#match-rates-considerations}

-When using [!UICONTROL Twitter Tailored Audiences], the [!UICONTROL Segment Addressable Audience] and [!UICONTROL Segment Match Rate] metrics from the destination page will not display any values.
+* When using [!UICONTROL Twitter Tailored Audiences], the [!UICONTROL Segment Addressable Audience] and [!UICONTROL Segment Match Rate] metrics from the destination page will not display any values.
 This is normal behavior, since audience matching along with the match rates for this destination are handled and hosted by [!UICONTROL Twitter], not Adobe.
+* Currently, the integration between Audience Manager and [!UICONTROL Twitter Tailored Audiences] does not support historical audience backfills.
+This means that only the segment qualifications that occur *after* the segment is mapped to a Twitter destination are being sent to [!UICONTROL Twitter] in real-time.